Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 ## Experimental biases: sources of low quality ChIP-seq data

-Once you have identified low quality samples, th next logical step is to troubleshoot what might be causing it.
+Once you have identified low quality samples, the next logical step is to troubleshoot what might be causing it.

 * **Strength/efficiency and specificity of the immunoprecipitation**